Arniston (East Indiaman): Wreck (1815)

 Critically, the ship did not have a chronometer—a comparatively new navigational instrument that was an "easy and cheap addition to her equipment" at the time—for this voyage.
-Captain George Simpson could not afford the 60–100 guineas for one,Hall 1820, primary sources. and the ship's owners were also unwilling to purchase one, even threatening to replace him with another captain if he refused to set sail without one.Hall 1833, primary sources.
+Captain George Simpson could not afford the 60–100 guineas for one, and the ship's owners were also unwilling to purchase one, even threatening to replace him with another captain if he refused to set sail without one.

 Arniston sailed from Port de Galle on 4 April 1815 in a convoy of six other East Indiamen, under the escort of HMS Africaine and HMS Victor.
 Among her 378 passengers were many invalid soldiers and sailors, plus 14 women and 25 children.

 During the passage from Ceylon, at one o'clock every day, the ships signalled each other their longitude that they calculated using their chronometers.
 In this way, the ships were able to compare their respective instruments, and the master of the Arniston was able to learn his longitude too, as long as he remained in the convoy.

 On 26 May, while rounding the southern tip of Africa, Arniston separated from the convoy in bad weather after her sails were damaged.
 Without accurate daily longitudinal information from the other ships, Arniston had to rely instead on older, less accurate navigation methods.
 Navigation via dead reckoning proved particularly difficult as there were strong ocean currents combined with inclement weather that prevented a fix being obtained for several days via celestial navigation.